mwilkin/to_do_rails/README.md

 ### Description

-* A To Do list with list and task resources.
+* A To Do list app with list and task resources.

 #### Expectations